hashicorp-dev-advocates/envoy-metrics-demystified/shipyard/docs/index.md

 kubectl get pods --all-namespaces
 ```

-Let's begin, first you are going to lern about Connections in Envoy.
+Let's begin, first you are going to learn about Connections in Envoy.